Andyfoo/ddns/README.txt

 -- INSTALLATION --

-The module can be installed and activated through normal conventions, but it is recommended that a cron service from the service side is utilized to kick off Drupal's cron job on a regular basis.
+The module can be installed and activated through normal conventions, but it is recommended that a cron service from the server side is utilized to kick off Drupal's cron job on a regular basis.
 The built in Drupal cron may not be utilized as often as needed, so setting up a cron job on the server to execute "drush cron" periodically ensures you're always updated.